drduh/macOS-Security-and-Privacy-Guide/README.md

 [CISOfy/lynis](https://github.com/CISOfy/lynis) - Cross-platform security auditing tool and assists with compliance testing and system hardening.

 [Zentral](https://github.com/zentralopensource/zentral) - A log and configuration server for santa and osquery.
 Run audit and probes on inventory, events, logfiles, combine with point-in-time alerting.
 A full Framework and Django web server build on top of the elastic stack (formerly known as ELK stack).

+[The Eclectic Light Company - Downloads](https://eclecticlight.co/downloads/) - A collection of useful diagnostics and control applications and utilities for macOS.

 ## Additional resources